- February 28, 2023 – Proposal submission deadline

 - Names, affiliations, email addresses, phone numbers, and short biographies of the organizers.

 Please keep the proposal concise and strictly confidential.
-Please send your proposals in the PDF format to email@example.com by the submission deadline.
-Follow the updates provided on the website.
+Please send your proposals in the PDF format to firstname.lastname@example.org by the submission deadline, and follow the updates provided on the KDD website.

 Thank you for your participation.